Pumpkin Spice Oatmeal in the Crock Pot is a simple way to make oatmeal exciting. It’s like having pumpkin pie for breakfast, but much more healthy!

-Very often during our nightly bedtime ritual, I will ask Kenya and Chloe what they want for breakfast the next morning.
-Of course I want my kids to wake up to a breakfast they're excited about, but one of the real reasons for my question is a bit of a ploy.
-Bedtime in our house can occasionally be a challenge and this tactic tends to get them into bed in a timely fashion, looking forward to the sumptuous meal that awaits them when they wake up.
+Very often during our nightly bedtime ritual, I will ask Kenya, Chloe and Geamma what they want for breakfast the next morning.
+Of course I want my kids to wake up to a breakfast they’re excited about, but one of the real reasons for my question is a bit of a ploy.
+Bedtime in our house can occasionally be a challenge, and this tactic tends to get them into bed in a timely fashion, looking forward to the scrumptious meal that awaits them when they wake up.

-*You can also use rice, almond or soy milk if you want to make a dairy free or vegan version of this recipe
+- *You can also use oat, almond, rice or any plant based milk if you want to make the oatmeal vegan.